Short-form storytelling 101: Learn by example

 Given the chance, would you consume their used olive oil?

 To tell a fun story.
 That’s it.
-It’s the beginning of a museum tour and I have a tone to set.
 The strigil narrative is informative, relatable, and quick.
 Again, this isn’t a lecture, it’s more like a course preview.
-On display all around the strigil are artifacts that I could’ve used to talk about the athletic culture of ancient Greece, the original five Olympic events, or how they competed butt-naked.
+On display all around the strigil are artifacts that we could’ve used to talk about the athletic culture of ancient Greece, the original five Olympic events, or how they competed butt-naked.
 But this is ONE STORY, and it’s about bathing with olive oil.

 The specific tone, language, and—let’s be honest—level of sarcasm and snark employed in this story are all intentional.
-They take into consideration the age of the audience, our location and—perhaps most importantly—what I think they should get out of the experience.
-In this case, it’s a group of adults, and they’re at the museum to have a good time (more on this soon).
+They take into consideration the age of the audience, our location and—perhaps most importantly—what we think they should get out of the experience.
+In this case, it’s a group of adults, and they’re at the museum to have a good time.

 Sharing a story that is relatable and approachable gives people a permission structure to care.
 It’s easy to feel intimidated or out of place in a fancy museum that houses thousands of years of art, history, science, and culture.
 But people have been people since people have been people, and you’re one of them.
 You belong here, because you are part of the *gestures broadly* story.